Airtura

 Any commercial airline with a publicly trackable flight number.
 That covers virtually all major and regional carriers worldwide.

 Flight tracking apps show you a map.
-Awaire tells you what is happening, why your delay occurred, what the ride conditions look like on your route, and what every sound means.
+Airtura tells you what is happening, why your delay occurred, what the ride conditions look like on your route, and what every sound means.
 In plain English, built for passengers.

 Take it on your